 How far would they go to keep the truth buried?
 No one can harm me now, but Emma is still fair game.
 And if she’s not careful, she’ll end up buried, too...

 This is the fourth book in Sara Shepard’s Lying Game series.
-Here is the summary from the Kobo store:

 Well, there isn’t much for me to say about this book that I haven’t said in my reviews for the rest of this series.
 Like Shepard’s Pretty Little Liars series, I love these books.
 They are pure fun: a plot involving rich, bitchy high school girls, twins separated at birth, a murder mystery, mild romance, and a ghostly presence, all in one book?
 Yes please!